FNNDSC/pl-unirep_analysis/README.rst

 Description
 -----------

-``unirep_analysis.py`` is a ChRIS-based application that is capable of training, inferencing representations, generative modelling aka "babbling", and data management
+``unirep_analysis`` is a ChRIS-based "plugin" application that is capable of inferencing protein sequence representations and generative modelling aka "babbling".

 TL;DR
 ------